Policing and Law Enforcement Investigation MSc

 Who will be teaching you

-Designed and delivered by ex-senior professional police officers, police staff and academics in policing and law enforcement, the course is taught by staff who have significant experience of senior roles within the police service, including at Chief Constable, Head of Crime and Principal Analyst levels.
+Designed and delivered by ex-senior professional police officers, police staff and academics in policing and law enforcement, the course is taught by staff who have significant experience of senior roles within the police service, including chief constable, head of crime, head of professional standards, head of operations and principal analyst levels.

 Entry criteria